LOADING ...

 A war that was based on and discrimination

-Made me go back to the city and tell the homies what I learned
+me wanna go back to the city and tell the homies what I learned

 The was respect

-Just because you a different gang color than mines
+Just because you wore a different gang color mines

-Doesn't mean I can't respect you as a man
+mean I can't respect you as a black man

-Forgetting all the pain and hurt we caused each other in streets
+Forgetting all the pain and hurt we caused each other in these

-If I respect you, we and stop the enemy from killing us
+If I respect you, we unify and stop the enemy from us

 But I don't know, I'm no mortal man, maybe I'm just another

-I was gonna another nigga but, it ain't really a poem,
+I was gonna call another nigga but, it ain't a poem,

-I just felt it's something you probably could relate to.
+I just like it's something you probably could relate to.

-than that, now that I finally got a chance to holla at you,
+Other than that, now I finally got a chance to holla at you,

-I always wanted to ask you a certain situa
+I always wanted to ask you about a certain

 About a actually, you spoke on the ground.

-What you mean 'bout that, the ground represent?
+What you 'bout that, what the ground represent?

-The ground is gonna up and swallow the evil.
+The ground is gonna open up and the evil.

 how I see it, my word is bond.

-I see and the is the symbol for the poor people,
+I see and the ground is the for the poor people,

-The poor people is gonna open up this world
+The poor people is open up this whole world

 And up the rich people.

-'Cause the rich people gonna be so fat, gonna be so appetizing,
+'Cause the rich gonna be so fat, they gonna be so appetizing,

 You know I'm saying, wealthy, appetizing.

-You know I'm saying it's gonna be like
+You know what I'm saying it's be like

-There might be some out this mutha, they might eat the rich
+There might be some cannibalism out this mutha, might eat the rich

 Or somebody made the best of their own opportunities?

 A true hustler in every sense of the word.
-I took
+I nothin'

-I the opportunities, I worked at the most menial and degrading job
+I took the opportunities, I worked at the most and degrading job

 And built myself up so I could get it to where I it.

-To me hiring the person that my management company.
+To me the person that works my management company.

-I everything I realized my destiny in a matter of five years
+I changed everything I realized my destiny in a of five years

-You know I'm saying I made myself a millionaire.
+You know what I'm saying I made a millionaire.

-I made millions for a lot of now it's time to make millions for myself,
+I made millions for a lot of people now time to make millions for myself,

 You what I'm saying.

-I made millions for these movie companies, now I millions for us
+I millions for these movie companies, now I make millions for us

 And through your different of success

-How would you say you to keep a level of sanity?
+How would you say you managed to keep a of sanity?

 And by my faith in all good things come to those that true.

-You know I'm saying, and it was happening to me for a reason
+You know what I'm saying, and it was to me for a reason

-I was the right buttons and it was happening.
+I was punching the buttons and it was happening.

-So no problem, you know I mean it's a problem but I'm not finna let them know.
+So it's no problem, you know I mean it's a problem but I'm not finna let know.

 I'm finna go through

-Or somebody that only reacts when they is against the wall?
+Or somebody that only reacts they back is against the wall?

-I've ever been threatened with it's been met with resistance.
+I've ever been threatened with resistance it's met with resistance.

-And not only me but it goes down my tree.
+And not me but it goes down my family tree.

-You know what I'm saying, in my veins to fight back
+You know what I'm saying, it's in my to fight back

-well, how long you think it take before niggas be like,
+Aight well, how you think it take before niggas be like,

-We fighting a war, I'm fighting a war I win and I wanna lay it all down
+We fighting a war, I'm fighting a war I can't win and I lay it all down

-In country a black man only have like 5 years we can exhibit maximum strength
+In this country a black man only have 5 years we can exhibit maximum strength

-While you still or while you still wanna lift weights,
+While you still strong or while you still lift weights,

-'Cause once you turn 30 it's like they take the and soul out of a man
+'Cause once you turn 30 it's like they take the heart and out of a man

 And you don't wanna no more.